 3. Live Q&A or Behind-the-Scenes Sessions

 Consumers are fascinated by how things are made.
-A live session with your head brewer, your chef, or your spirits buyer is low-cost, high-engagement content.
+A live session with your head brewer, chef, or spirits buyer is one of the easiest virtual event ideas for bars to execute — low cost, high engagement.
 Stone Brewing leveraged a documentary release to run a live YouTube Q&A that deepened fan engagement without requiring any physical attendance.

 You do not need a documentary to do this.
 A 30-minute Instagram Live walk-through of your brewing process, a “what’s on tap this month and why” session with your buyer, or a cocktail tutorial with your lead bartender all accomplish the same thing — they build a personal connection between your brand and your audience.